Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 - Georgia Southern has covered the spread twice this season.

-- This year, the Eagles have just one against the spread win in three games as an underdog of 5.5 points or more.
+- The Eagles have covered the spread once this season when underdogs by 5.5 points or more (in three chances).

-- Georgia Southern's games this year have gone over the total in two out of four opportunities (50%).
+- Georgia Southern's games this season have hit the over two times in four opportunities (50%).

-- The Eagles score eight more points per game (25) than the Trojans surrender (17).
+- The Eagles score 25 points per game, eight more than the Trojans surrender (17).

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team records more than 17 points.
+- Georgia Southern is 2-0 against the spread and 2-1 overall in games when it records more than 17 points.

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses more than 266 yards.
+- In games that Georgia Southern amasses more than 266 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Eagles have turned the ball over three times, seven fewer times than the Trojans have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.